polterguy/lizzie/README.md

 the shared instance becomes impossible without synchronising access to the shared resource.
-The idea is to create your shared resource and then pass it into an instance of the Synchronizer, at which point accessing the shared resource becomes impossible, without first entering either an `EnterReadLock` or an `EnterWriteLock` on a `ReaderWriterLockSlim` which is a field in the `Synchronizer` class.
+The idea is to create your shared resource and then pass it into an instance of the Synchronizer, at which point accessing the shared resource becomes impossible, without first entering either a _"ReadLock"_ or a _"WriteLock"_ on a `ReaderWriterLockSlim`, which is a field in the `Synchronizer` class.
 Then instead of passing around your actual shared resource, you pass around your `Synchronizer` instance to your threads.

-Below is an example of a type that might need synchronised access.
+Since the `Synchronizer` expects the type to implement some sort of _"read only"_ interface, in addition to a _"write and read"_ interface, this gives you a guarantee of that you can never invoke a _"write method"_ on your shared resource, inside a _"read only"_ delegate.
+Below is an example of usage.

 ```csharp
 /*